 The 2017 Consolidated Appropriations bill directed the National Academy of Sciences to evaluate and provide recommendations on strengthening the DGA process.
 The results of those recommendations can be found here.

-The Dietary Guidelines are due to be updated in 2020.
+The Dietary Guidelines are currently underway.